dicebear/dicebear/apps/docs/pages/guides/create-an-avatar-style-from-scratch/index.md

   the complete specification
 - Browse the [official definitions](https://github.com/dicebear/styles) for
   real-world examples
-- Use the [Figma plugin](/guides/create-an-avatar-style-with-figma/) for a visual workflow
+- Use the [plugin for Figma](/guides/create-an-avatar-style-with-figma/) for a visual workflow